NVIDIA/DeepLearningExamples/TensorFlow/Classification/ConvNets/resnet50v1.5/README.md

   * Added support for syntetic dataset with different image size
 9. January, 2022
   * Added barrier at the end of multiprocess run
+10. April, 2023
+  * Ceased maintenance of ConvNets in TensorFlow1

 ### Known issues
 Performance without XLA enabled is low due to BN + ReLU fusion bug.